 On the other hand, super chlorination involves adding a large amount of chlorine to your pool in a short time.
 This process raises the chlorine level high enough to kill contaminants in your pool water but doesn’t reach the level of breakpoint chlorination.

-An average a 3.7 by 7.3 metre in-ground backyard pool holds about 45,000 litres of water.
+An average 3.7 by 7.3 meter in-ground backyard pool holds about 45,000 litres of water.
 As a rough estimate, you would need 1kg of shock for every 45 000 litres of water.

-The exact number of bags of shock you need to winterise your pool depends on the size of your pool, the current condition of your pool water, and the brand of shock.
+The exact number of bags of shock you need to winterise your pool depends on the size of your pool and the current condition of your pool water.

 Find the Chemicals You Need